Homaei/SCADA-Pi-Telegram/README.md

 - **Raspberry Pi** – Acts as an intermediary, collecting SCADA data and handling remote communication.
 - **Router (SIM-based)** – Connects the system to the internet via a **cellular network**, enabling data transfer.
 - **Cloudflare Tunnel** – Provides a secure way to access the Raspberry Pi remotely.
-- **VPS + Grafana** – Stores SCADA logs in a database and visualizes them in real-time.
+- **VPS + Grafana** – Stores SCADA logs in a database and visualizes them in real time.
 - **Telegram Bot** – Allows operators to receive alerts and send remote commands.

 ---

 ## ✨ Key Features
 ✅ **SCADA Data Acquisition** – Extracts real-time data from PLCs using **Modbus**.
-✅ **Two-Way Telegram Bot Communication** – Sends automated alerts and allows remote control of the system.
+✅ **Two-Way Telegram Bot Communication** – Sends automated alerts and allows remote system control.
 ✅ **Cloudflare Tunnel for Secure Remote Access** – Eliminates the need for a public IP.
 ✅ **Grafana Integration** – Visualizes data on a **VPS-hosted dashboard**.
 ✅ **Automated Status Updates** – Periodic reports on system health and network status via **crontab**.